coryalder/vhs-tool-auth/README.md

 ## Cheatsheet

 - Restart the service: `pm2 delete vhs-tool-auth && pm2 start app.pm2.json && pm2 save`
-- Pull the latest version of the repo: `./poll.sh`
+- Pull the latest version of the repo and restart the service: `./poll.sh`

 # Security

+These are just some notes about the implementation choices, and how they impact security - they can be ignored by most readers.

+## Tool server security

 This whole setup depends on one thing: that you cannot access the tool server (raspberry pi, etc) directly over the network - ONLY through the proxy.
-If that isn't true, you can just bypass this whole business by typing in the ip of the tool server.
+If that isn't true, you can just bypass this whole business by directly using the ip of the tool server.

 Now, VHS isn't a super hostile environment, and generally people behave well and don't try to bypass tool lockouts - but an open door is an invitation, so let's keep the door closed.

+## Username & password security

 Another security concern is usernames and passwords.
 This service takes in member credentials to authenticate with nomos.
 They aren't stored anywhere, or logged anywhere, and they only exist in-memory for a few seconds while we query membership.vanhack.ca, then the service immediately forgets them.
 Because of that, access to this service should ideally be via SSL.
 Otherwise it may be trivial to sniff network traffic and get members usernames and passwords, depending on our wifi config, and other network settings.
 Communication between this service and nomos is all via ssl, so should be safe.

+## JWT security

+This service also isn't following JWT best-practices - that is: a short-lived access token and a longer-lived refresh token.
+Afaik that setup is generally done to prevent replay attacks, which didn't seem like a huge concern.
+Instead, I've opted for a much simpler setup: a single token that expires after 24 hours.

+## JWT secret

+The JWT secret used to encode and validate the JWT is shared between the `vhs-tool-auth` server and the lua code in the nginx config.
+I haven't actually figured out how to deploy these nicely.
+It's ok to change these - the only result is everybody's tokens will be invalid and they'll have to log in again - but they need to be the same in the nginx config and on the server.
+The server pulls it from a `JWT_SECRET` environment variable that I've stored in a `.env` file in the root of the project.
+The nginx config needs to be manually updated.
+It's the `$jwt_secret` variable at the top of the config.